 DeWitt County, Texas

-Directions: Start at the intersection of FM-36 and Zion Cemetery Road.
-The marker is on the southwest corner of the intersection.
+Directions: Start at the intersection of Clinton Road and SH-183.
+The marker is on the west side of the intersection.